 “Gallopin’ Gorgons” – Hagrid (PS4)

-A Gorgon is a creature from Greek mythology (and possibly, in the Wizarding World, a real creature).
-Here’s what the Encyclopedia Mythica has to say about them:
+A Gorgon is a creature from Greek mythology and possibly, in the Wizarding World, a real creature – if the poem in the Book of Spells is true (BoS).
+Here’s what the Muggle Encyclopedia Mythica has to say about them:

 “hold your hippogriffs!” – Hagrid (OP20)

-Dumbledore said this to Fudge who came to expel Harry from Hogwarts and instead apparently found evidence to convict Dumbledore of trying to overthrow him (OP27)
+Albus Dumbledore said this to Minister for Magic Fudge who came to expel Harry from Hogwarts and instead apparently found evidence to convict Dumbledore of trying to overthrow him (OP27).

-Ron, about Karkaroff’s low score for Harry’s performance on the first task (GF20).
+Ron, about Igor Karkaroff’s low score for Harry’s performance on the first task (GF20).

 “might as well be hanged for a dragon as an egg” (OP2)

-Literally “dirty blood,” a name for a witch or wizard who is Muggle-born.
+Mudblood literally means “dirty blood”, a name for a witch or wizard who is Muggle-born.

 “in the name of Merlin” – Ron (OP17)